 This schedule is required to illustrate 10-years of information.
-However, until an 10-year trend has been completed, information is presented only for the years for which the required supplementary information is available
+However, until a 10-years trend has been completed, information is presented only for the years for which the required supplementary information is available.

-PUBLIC BUILDINGS AUTHORITY

-(A Component Unit of the Commonwealth of Puerto Rico)

-SCHEDULE OF CHANGES IN TOTAL OTHER POST EMPLOYMENT BENEFIT (OPEB) LIABILITY AND RELATED RATIOS
+PUBLIC BUILDINGS AUTHORITY (A Component Unit of the Commonwealth of Puerto Rico) SCHEDULE OF CHANGES IN TOTAL OTHER POST EMPLOYMENT BENEFIT (OPEB) LIABILITY AND RELATED RATIOS